MOLAorg/mola_lidar_odometry/docs/mola_lo_pipelines.rst

   with wheels odometry, if it exists.

-- ``MOLA_GPS_NAME`` (Default: ``gps``): **Sensor label** (or regex) of the observations to be treated as GNNS data.
+- ``MOLA_GPS_NAME`` (Default: ``gps``): **Sensor label** (or regex) of the observations to be treated as GNSS data.
 Used only for storage in simple-maps for post-processing (geo-referencing, etc.).

 General options